VincentNgo12/led-audio-visualizer/docs/Progress.md

 ### Day 10
 -Decided to change Makefile to only apply -flto -Os to those CMSIS-DSP files.
--Seems to be working now, should have come up with this earlier
+-Seems to be working now, should have come up with this earlier -Current ADC1 sample rate is ~142,857 samples/sec -Switch to using TIM2 to trigger ADC1 capture at 43.47 kHz sample rate